jtfirek/Uniswap-V2-Appchain/README.md

 <br>

 #### [`flash_loan`](https://github.com/Polkadot-Blockchain-Academy/assigment-4-frame-jtfirek/blob/2606234c2eaf559b146793346cbf06b698f46fa1/pallets/dex/src/lib.rs#L407)
 **Description:** Allows a user to attempt a flash loan.
-The user can dispatch any any system call to return the loan with the fee.
-The user must return the amount of tokens that they borrowed plus a fee of 0.3 percent.
+The user can dispatch any system call to return the loan with the fee.
+The user must return the amount of tokens that they borrowed plus a fee or an error will be thrown and the extrinstic will revert.
 **Call index**: 6
 #### Signature:
 ```rust